EcZachly/video-game-training-sql/README.md

 # Serious SQL Video Game Training
 This is the repo that has all the queries and data for my Serious SQL video game training series!

+The portfolio project for these trainings is located at https://www.halogods.com

 ## Base Data Model (getting started)

 1. Install Postgres locally (Homebrew is really nice for installing on Mac)